 API Middleware delegates various connection tasks as data traverses the API.
 This allows a single thread the handle multiple in-line middleware or reusable classes.

-API Middleware is a mainstay of ASP.NET modules and HTTP handlers, but is also found in other API tools and in links between “non-.Net” services and ASP.Net services.
+API Middleware is a mainstay of ASP.NET modules and HTTP handlers, but is also found in other API tools and in links between non-.Net services and ASP.Net services.

-ASP.NET Core Middleware examples are UseMVC, UseStaticFiles, UseIdentity etc. Public APIs like Twitter, Google, Facebook etc. provide developers with some sort of application key; naming them as “app-key”, “user-key”, “api-key” and so on.
+ASP.NET Core Middleware examples include UseMVC, UseStaticFiles, and UseIdentity.
+Public APIs like Twitter, Google, and Facebook provide developers with an application key; naming them as “app-key”, “user-key”, “api-key” and so on.

-HTTP and Managed Files Transfer are the most common API Middleware tools.
+HTTP and Managed File Transfer are the most common API Middleware tools.

 An API Artifact is Not

-An artifact in the context of an API Middleware function is NOT the supporting documentation, workflow, security verification or any manmade file.
-It is solely the resulting text or binary object produced by an API function, that stored or moved as a result of that function.
+An artifact in the context of an API Middleware function is not the supporting documentation, workflow, security verification or any manmade file.
+It is solely the resulting text or binary object produced by an API function, that is stored or moved as a result of that function.

 API Artifacts

-“Artifact" is merely a word for something that is produced; in this context as a byproduct when running a software function.
-So the runnables/libs are the artifact(s) produced when compiling source, and the image is the artifact produced by the whole "build"- step, which is basically an artifact containing one or more other artifact(s)
+“API Artifact" is the term used to describe something tangible (i.e. a file) that is produced; in this context as a byproduct when running a software function.
+Thus, the runnables/libs are the artifacts produced when compiling source, and the image is the artifact produced by the whole "build" step, which is an artifact containing one or more other artifacts

-An API Artifact can be anything created during a process of running an API, or one of its middleware subcomponents.
+An API Artifact can be anything created during the process of running an API, or one of its middleware subcomponents.

-An API Artifact can be as big as an entire system image, libraries, runnables, etc. created by as a Docker Container when moving a system, to as small as a URL referencing the pathway to a file, or as simple as a text string containing a few numbers that unlock a function or store an IP address.
+An API Artifact can be as big as an entire system image, libraries, or executables created as a Docker Container when moving a system, or as small as a URL referencing the pathway to a file, or as simple as a text string containing a few numbers that unlock a function or store an IP address.

-An artifact may be encrypted, plain text or binary file.
+An artifact may be encrypted, plain text or a binary file.

 Types of Artifacts produced by an API

-An API function usually produces a fixed set of artifacts based on set of API functions approved and developed for use between systems.
+An API function usually produces an expectedset of artifacts based on set of API functions approved and developed for use between systems.

 For instance, an API whose function is to do file transfers with the Managed File Transfer tool will create an artifact that is a binary image of the file being transferred.
-If that file is encrypted, it will have a separate artifact that contain the PKI key or other key to decrypt the file.
+If that file is encrypted, it will have a separate artifact that contains the PKI key or other key to decrypt the file.
 Encrypted artifacts and their keys typically reside in separate locations, with separate paths.

 The most common API artifacts are: